 Annual Lecture Programme

-Glasgow Archaeological Society also hosts and organises a monthly lecture programme, which usually runs from October to April every year.
-The lectures are held at the University of Glasgow in The Boyd Orr Building, University Avenue, and are usually open to members and non-members alike.
+Glasgow Archaeological Society also hosts and organises a lecture programme, which take place each month from October to April every year.
+The lectures are usually held at the University of Glasgow in The Boyd Orr Building, University Avenue, starting at 7.30pm (though some times and venue details may vary – see our events calendar or news section).
+All of our lectures are free to attend and open to members and non-members alike.
 See the Lectures section for more details.

 The Society has organised a number of events to mark special occasions in the Society's history, and our sesquicentennial – 150 years of Glasgow Archaeological Society – in 2006-2007 was no exception.
 Our celebrations included a Civic Reception held in Glasgow City Chambers, and the reopening of an excavation in Pollok Park.
 In 2008 we also celebrated the centennary of excursions to the Antonine Wall.